The Address Boutique Hotel - Mauritius

 The Address Boutique Hotel - Hotel Overview

 Nestled between the lagoon and the river in the heart of the private residential village of Port Chambly, the 4 star Address Boutique Hotel offers a cosy pied à terre with modern amenities to both business travellers and vacationers.
 In keeping with its “boutique” spirit, the atmosphere is warmly welcoming and casual.
-Cosy, Convivial and Cosmopolitan the Hotel’s ambition is to make The Address its clients’ favorite address in Mauritius
+Cosy, Convivial and Cosmopolitan, the Hotel’s ambition is to make The Address its clients’ favourite address in Mauritius.

 Room types at The Address Boutique Hotel

 Indulge a little in your own stylish sanctuary away from all the hustle and bustle.
 The Address Boutique Hotel’s Superior rooms include a comfortable living room, taking the hotel’s chic and contemporary design to another level.
 Relax and unwind in the lounge, open up the windows and let the fresh, cooling sea breezes in and look out onto spectacular views of the river, village and lagoon.
 With everything you could want at your fingertips, including room service, complimentary Wi-Fi, a 40” flat screen TV with satellite channels and a luxurious king-sized bed, the meaning of 'superior' becomes pleasingly clear.

 Room Occupancy 2+1Book Now